 Texas

-The state of Texas does not allow the operation of a side-by-side vehicle on public roads.
+Texas does not allow the operation of a side-by-side vehicle on public roads.
 There is an exception to the use of these vehicles for farming activities.
-Even if so, make sure that you do not travel more than 25 miles.
+Even if so, ensure you do not travel more than 25 miles.
 Also, your vehicle must contain the required equipment.

 Utah

-Utah allows the operators of side-by-sides to register their vehicles as a street-legal one.
-For this, your vehicles must be registered and titled, along with having all the required equipment.
+Utah allows the operators of side-by-sides to register their vehicles as street-legal ones.
+Your vehicles must be registered and titled, and all the required equipment must be included.
 Even after legalizing, you are not allowed to drive the vehicle on:

 Vermont

-The state of Vermont restricts the use of side-by-sides on public roads and highways.
+Vermont’s state restricts side-by-side use on public roads and highways.
 Nevertheless, you can use the vehicle while crossing a public road, highway, or street.
-Make sure to cross at 90 degrees to the road, come to a stop before crossing, and stay at the extreme right.
+Cross at 90 degrees to the road, stop before crossing, and stay at the extreme right.

 Virginia

-According to Virginia’s rules, you can use a side-by-side vehicle on public roads only in case you are a farmer.
-In such a case, you will need to get permission for the same and show proof of your occupation.
-Apart from that, you are also allowed to use the vehicle for crossing a public road.
+According to Virginia’s rules, you can use a side-by-side vehicle on public roads only if you are a farmer.
+In such a case, you must get permission and show proof of your occupation.
+Apart from that, you can also use the vehicle to cross a public road.

 Washington

 Washington prohibits the use of UTVs and ATVs on public roads and highways.
-The state allows you to drive such a vehicle to cross the public roads given its speed limit is 35 mph or less.
+The state allows you to drive such a vehicle across public roads, given its speed limit is 35 mph or less.

 West Virginia

 In West Virginia, you may ride a side-by-side vehicle on the shoulder of a public road when traveling from one trailer to another.
-However, you need to make sure that your speed limit does not exceed 20 mph.
-You can also use the vehicle for crossing the street at 90 degrees to the road while staying on the extreme right.
+However, you must ensure your speed limit does not exceed 20 mph.
+You can also use the vehicle to cross the street at 90 degrees to the road while staying on the extreme right.

 Wisconsin

-The use of a side-by-side vehicle is prohibited in public areas such as roads and highways.
-However, such a vehicle is allowed on public roads if being used for agricultural purposes.
-Even then, you will need permission that you can get by showing proof of your occupation.
+Using a side-by-side vehicle is prohibited in public areas such as roads and highways.
+However, such a vehicle is allowed on public roads for agricultural purposes.
+Even then, you will need permission to get by showing proof of your occupation.

 Wyoming